RomlinGroup/Flatpack/README.md

 Our commitment to that future is clear - we pledge to use technology not as an escape from reality but as a tool for tangible progress, enriching the natural world in which we live and work.
 Join us in our mission to flatten the complexity of AI, electronics and robotics.

 > **flatpack.ai:** "What we are creating here is distinct from the well-known AI models.
-Picture merging the cleverness of flatpack (hence the name) and ready-to-assemble furniture with the imaginative appeal of certain world famous snap-together toy bricks.
+Picture merging the cleverness of Swedish flatpack (hence the name) and ready-to-assemble furniture with the imaginative appeal of certain world famous snap-together toy bricks.
 Our method of developing micro-LLMs is unique, designed to be interactive and intelligently integrated into the physical world."
 (Henric Romlin 2023)

 ## flatpack 3.X.X (Aglaonice)